Download the Synaptica Guide

 The Guide also includes Ontotext 10 step method to creating Knowledge Graphs.

 Our YouTube Channel shares learning videos and talks from the Synaptica team.
 Recent videos include an introduction to Graphite and a selection of “how to” instruction videos.

 Stanford University | Knowledge Graphs

 Stanford University’s computer science department recently offered free classes on Knowledge Graphs.
 Stanford have also made recordings of the classes available via the class website.
 Bob Kasenchak and Ahren Lehnert are taking part and sharing their thoughts through a series of short blogs.

 Top 100 Checklist

 Synaptica has been providing software solutions to customers for 25 years.
-Our Top 100 Checklist for Taxonomy Management Software includes the most frequently requested features, one of our resources to help identify your taxonomy and ontology needs
+Updated for 2020 our popular Top 100 Checklist for Taxonomy Management Software includes the most frequently requested features, one of our resources to help identify your taxonomy and ontology needs

 The Knowledge Manager’s Handbook

 Patrick Lambe, Straits Knowledge and Nick Milton have published the 2nd edition of the The Knowledge Manager’s Handbook.
 The book has been fully updated for ISO 30401:2018.
 The Knowledge Manager’s Handbook takes you step by step through the processes needed to define and embed an effective knowledge management framework within your organization.